 For the 2019 financial year, Asklepios anticipates organic revenue growth above the previous forecast of 2.5% to 3.0%.
 EBITDA will remain stable in the period from October to December.
 However, we expect consolidated net profit (EAT) to decrease year-on-year.
 Absolute equity as at 31 December 2019 will be higher than the previous year’s level, while the equity ratio will be down compared to the end of the previous year due to the balance sheet extension resulting from IFRS 16.

-The healthcare group Asklepios Kliniken is among the leading private operators of hospitals and healthcare facilities in Germany.
-The hospital group stands for highly professional care of its patients with a clear commitment to medical quality, innovation and social responsibility.
-On this basis, Asklepios has been developing dynamically ever since it was founded nearly 35 years ago.
-The group currently has 160 healthcare facilities across Germany.
-Its facilities include acute hospitals providing all levels of care, specialist clinics, psychiatric and forensic facilities, rehabilitation clinics, nursing homes and medical centres.
-In the 2018 financial year, 2.3 million patients were treated in the Asklepios Group’s facilities.
-The company has more than 47,000 employees.
+Asklepios Kliniken is one of the leading private operators of hospitals and healthcare facilities in Germany.
+The hospital group stands for highly qualified care for its patients, with a clear commitment to medical quality, innovation and social responsibility.
+On this basis, Asklepios has grown dynamically since it was founded almost 35 years ago.
+The Group currently has around 160 healthcare facilities throughout Germany, including acute care hospitals for all levels of care, specialist clinics, psychiatric and forensic facilities, rehabilitation clinics, nursing homes and medical service centres.
+In the 2019 financial year, 2.5 million patients were treated at the Asklepios Group’s facilities.
+The company has more than 49,000 employees.